andreatta-ale/analixText/article/paper.md

-This study, this study proposes further exploration by extrapolating analyses to other viruses beyond SARS-CoV-2, and extending applications to detecting harmful bacteria in medical and veterinary contexts.
+This study proposes further exploration by extrapolating analyses to other recombinant proteins beyond SARS-CoV-2, and extending applications to detecting harmful bacteria in medical and veterinary contexts.
 Additionally, experiments on sensors of different formats are suggested to assess the computational approach's sensitivity to SME geometry variations, offering avenues for future research and development in disease detection and classification.
 The source code can be adapted and tested in different sensing and measurement systems to achieve this.

 # Code review